Porfirio Remberto Ramírez: Student leader

 Born into a peasant family in the province of Las Villas, he dedicated himself to agricultural work from adolescence.
 He received his primary education in a rural school.
 Later, he moved to Santa Clara, where he graduated from a commercial school and entered the Marta Abreu University.
 He studied to become an economist.
+He was president of the University Students Federation in Las Villas.
 Porfirio Ramírez adopted democratic views and was a strong opponent of the Fulgencio Batista regime.
 He openly opposed the authorities and led a clandestine antigovernmental group associated with the Authentic Revolutionary Organization and the Revolutionary Directorate 13th of March.
 After leaving his studies, he headed to the Escambray Mountains, where he led an anti-Batista partisan detachment.
 He demonstrated leadership qualities of "charisma and recklessness."
 Due to his dark complexion, he was known by the nickname El Negro, although he was not Afro-Cuban.
 He held the rank of captain in the revolutionary army.
 Upon entering Santa Clara, he personally liberated the political prisoners who were held there.